-I will explain to you “What is timestamp?” and also some operators and functions that you can use to compare timestamp values.
+In this PostgreSQL tutorial, I will show you the Postgres timestamp comparison to compare the timestamp values.
 Additionally, you will learn how to compare timestamps using different real-world examples with different operators and functions.

 Postgres Timestamp Comparison

-Operators Or Functions | Meaning |
+| Operators Or Functions | Meaning |

-> | To check if a timestamp is less than the other |
+| > | To check if a timestamp is less than the other |

-< | To check if a timestamp is less than other |
+| < | To check if a timestamp is less than another |

->= | To check if a timestamp is greater than or equal to another |
+| >= | To check if a timestamp is greater than or equal to another |

-<= | To check if a timestamp is greater than the other |
+| <= | To check if a timestamp is greater than the other |

-= | To check if two timestamps are equal |
+| = | To check if two timestamps are equal |

-!= | To check if two timestamps are not equal |
+| != | To check if two timestamps are not equal |

-– | It is an interval operator to find the difference between timestamps such as timestamp_1 – timestamp2. |
+| – | It is an interval operator to find the difference between timestamps, such as timestamp_1 – timestamp2. |

-age() | It is a function to computes the difference between timestamp and give the result as an interval |
+| age() | It is a function that computes the difference between timestamps and gives the result as an interval |

-Between And | To find the range of timestamp |
+| Between And | To find the range of timestamps |

 SELECT event_name, event_time